Nadeemb84/data-analysis/README.md

 	    * Green
 		* Blue

+	    This is a second paragraph.

+	1. Item three

+			* Red
+			+ Green
+			- Blue
+				1. Item one
+				1. Item two

+					This is is a first paragraph.

+					* Green
+					* Blue

-	    This is a second paragrpah.
+					This is a second paragraph.

 				1. Item three

 - - -